louisroyer-minetest/keyring/README.md

 This minetest mod adds keyrings.
 Keyrings can be used to store keys with right click.
-Once keys are stored in the keyring, it can be used as a regular key.
+Once keys are stored in the keyring, they can be used as a regular keys.

 ## Missing features
 - [ ] Removing keys from keyring